UrielGuy/bettercppsax/README.md

 ```

 These clean up simple, default operations.
-This hides direct access to the `ParseResultType` enum, and makes it so that there is considerably less use of designated initializers, making the code cleaner.
+This hides direct access to the `ParseResultType` enum,
+and makes it so that there is considerably less use of designated initializers, making the code cleaner.

 #### Parsing Primitives

 Given the base functions, and after parsing multiple primitives, these functionality can be reused.
-Given this example for an int:
+Given this example for a string:
 ```
-template<typename T>
 [[nodiscard]]
-inline ParseResult ParseInt(T& target) {
+inline auto ParseString(std::string& target) {
     return NewParser([&target](const JSONToken& token) mutable {
-            if (token.type == JSONTokenType::number_integer) {
-                target = std::get<int64_t>(token.value);
-                return ParserDone();
-            }
-            else if (token.type == JSONTokenType::string) {
+            if (token.type == JSONTokenType::string) {
                 const auto& data = std::get<std::string_view>(token.value);
                 if (std::from_chars(data.data(), data.data() + data.size(), target).ec == std::errc{}) return ParserDone();
                 else return ParseError("Failed parsing integer");